 And finally, Clarkson’s attempt at being green is a little more controversial.
 It uses animal skin and bones, with ears for door mirrors and a cow’s rectum as the windscreen.
 It has its pitfalls – dogs tear it apart overnight, meaning Jeremy has to visit the local butcher to repair his car.
 Watch the episode to find out whose attempt at sustainable transport worked the best.

-Missed last week’s episode?
-It began with the sight of the three presenters making their way to Whitby at the wheel of a trio of Jensen Interceptors.
+Episode three began with the sight of the three presenters making their way to Whitby at the wheel of a trio of Jensen Interceptors.
 It’s a fitting choice of car for an episode dominated by three British blokes gallivanting around Tuscany, as the Interceptor was very much an Anglo-Italian GT car.

 Clarkson and May decided to visit Italy to embark on a very modern take on the classic Grand Tour recipe.
 A journey of art, of culture and of fine food is planned.
 The question is: what cars should the duo drive?